Kiko-Climent/inside-the-labyrinth/README.md

 If the user achieves to pass all the challenges will win the game, and will set free from the Labyrinth.

+## DESIGN:

+I used an **_ASCII art_** library to create the main header.
+To add a bit more dynamism to the story, I also used the **_Colorama_** library to change the color of some texts.

+- **WHITE:** Used for narrating the story.
+- **BLUE:** It is used in the game for selecting options in the different challenges that the user faces.
+- **GREEN:** Used to emphasize when the user has successfully overcome a trial.
+- **RED:** Used when the user fails to defeat a challenge.
+- **MAGENTA:** Used when there is an interaction between the user and a character in the labyrinth.
+- **YELLOW:** Finally, in yellow, we find the warnings, such as when the user enters an invalid field.

 ## FEATURES:

 ### Existing Features: